Azure/azure-sdk-for-java/sdk/identity/azure-identity/Troubleshoot.md

-## Troubleshooting Azure CLI Authenticaiton Issues
+## Troubleshooting Azure CLI Authentication Issues

 ### Credential Unavailable

 #### Azure CLI Not Installed.
 THe `Azure CLI Credential` failed to execute as Azure CLI command line tool is not installed.
-To use Azure CLI credential, the Azure CLI needs to be installed, please follow the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to install it for your platform and then try running the credential again.
+To use Azure CLI credential, the Azure CLI needs to be installed, please follow the instructions [here](https://docs.microsoft.com/cli/azure/install-azure-cli) to install it for your platform and then try running the credential again.

 #### Azure account not logged in.
 The `Azure CLI Credential` utilizes the current logged in Azure user in Azure CLI to fetch an access token.
-You need to login to your account in Azure CLI via `az login` command.
-You can further read instructions to [Sign in with Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli).
+You need to log in to your account in Azure CLI via `az login` command.
+You can further read instructions to [Sign in with Azure CLI](https://docs.microsoft.com/cli/azure/authenticate-azure-cli).
 Once logged in try running the credential again.

 ### Illegal State
 #### Safe Working Directory Not Located.
-The `Azure CLI Credential` was not able to locoate a value for System Environment property `SystemRoot` to execute in.
+The `Azure CLI Credential` was not able to locate a value for System Environment property `SystemRoot` to execute in.
 Please ensure the `SystemRoot` environment variable is configured to a safe working directory and then try running the credential again.

-## Troubleshooting Azure Powershell Authenticaiton Issues
+## Troubleshooting Azure Powershell Authentication Issues

 ### Credential Unavailable

 #### Powershell not installed.

 The `Azure Powershell Credential` utilizes the locally installed `Powershell` command line tool to fetch an access token.
-Please ensure it is installed on your platform by following the instructions [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.1) and then run the credential again.
+Please ensure it is installed on your platform by following the instructions [here](https://docs.microsoft.com/powershell/scripting/install/installing-powershell?view=powershell-7.1) and then run the credential again.

-#### Azure Az Moudle Not Installed.
+#### Azure Az Module Not Installed.
 The `Azure Powershell Credential` failed to execute as Azure az module is not installed.
-To use Azure Powershell credential, the Azure az module needs to be installed, please follow the instructions [here](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-6.3.0) to install it for your platform and then try running the credential again.
+To use Azure Powershell credential, the Azure az module needs to be installed, please follow the instructions [here](https://docs.microsoft.com/powershell/azure/install-az-ps?view=azps-6.3.0) to install it for your platform and then try running the credential again.

 #### Azure account not logged in.
 The `Azure Powershell Credential` utilizes the current logged in Azure user in Azure Powershell to fetch an access token.
-You need to login to your account in Azure Powershell via `Connect-AzAccount` command.
-You can further read instructions to [Sign in with Azure Powershell](https://docs.microsoft.com/en-us/powershell/azure/authenticate-azureps?view=azps-6.3.0).
+You need to log in to your account in Azure Powershell via `Connect-AzAccount` command.
+You can further read instructions to [Sign in with Azure Powershell](https://docs.microsoft.com/powershell/azure/authenticate-azureps?view=azps-6.3.0).
 Once logged in try running the credential again.

 #### Deserialization error.
 The `Azure Powershell Credential` was able to retrieve a response from the Azure Powershell when attempting to get an access token but failed to parse that response.
-In your local powershell window, run the following command to ensure that Azure Powerhsell is returning an access token in correct format.
+In your local powershell window, run the following command to ensure that Azure Powershell is returning an access token in correct format.

 ```pwsh
 Get-AzAccessToken -ResourceUrl "<Scopes-Url>"